crosbury0683/ELK-Server-Project/README.md

 - You can create additioanal playbooks files to install Filebeat and Metricbeat
 - Access the ELK server from the VM's public IP on port 5601, and allow monitored data to send to the Kibana web application through port 9200.

-The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
 - 10.0.0.5